G0at-P/LightGBM_Application/README.md

 ```

 ## Result
 LightGBM achieves 94% accuracy with 500 iterations on this dataset.
+Also, the resulting confusion matrix shows low false positive rate and low negative rate for LightGBM.